 Pursuant to 40 CFR 125.62(a), the applicant must demonstrate that the proposed discharge, at and beyond the ZID, will comply with water quality criteria for pH.
-Section 5103 of GWQS provides water quality criteria for pH for Category M-2 marine waters which states that the pH shall remain within the range of 6.5 and 8.5 standard units and, for open ocean waters where the depth is substantially greater than the euphotic zone, the pH should not be changed more than 0.2 units from the naturally occurring variation, or in any case outside the range of 6.5 to 8.5.
+Section 5103 of GWQS provides water quality criteria for pH for Category M-2 marine waters which state that the pH shall remain within the range of 6.5 and 8.5 standard units and, for open ocean waters where the depth is substantially greater than the euphotic zone, the pH should not be changed more than 0.2 units from the naturally occurring variation, or in any case outside the range of 6.5 to 8.5.
 GWA has not requested a variance for pH.
 Because the proposed discharge will discharge at a depth of less than 200 m, which lies within the euphotic zone, EPA has evaluated the attainment of the water quality criterion for pH based on the pH range of 6.5 and 8.5.

 In the application, GWA submitted receiving water monitoring data for pH from March 1989 to July 1997.
-No monitoring data dated after July 1997 were received by EPA for review.
+Additional receiving water monitoring data for pH was provided in quarterly DMRs for the first, second and third quarters of 2009.
 Based on review of monitoring data, EPA observed pH levels above the maximum pH criterion of 8.5 standard units at monitoring stations within and beyond the ZID.
 Exceedances of the pH criterion were observed at within-ZID station C in May and August 1991, August 1992, January 1993, September 1993, October 1993, and June 1994.
 Exceedances were also observed at the farfield station D in April 1991, May 1991, August 1991, August 1992, January 1993, September 1993, October 1993, and June 1994.
 Reference station E did not meet the pH criterion in May 1991, August 1991, August 1992, January 1993, September 1993, and October 1993.
-EPA notes that the majority of exceedances of pH criterion observed were at station D, which is the monitoring station closest to the edge of the ZID and in the current outfall's wastefield.
+EPA notes that the majority of exceedances of pH criterion observed were at station D, which is the monitoring station closest to the edge of the ZID and in the previous outfall's wastefield.

-In addition to review of monitoring data for pH, EPA also reviewed DMR data to determine whether the proposed discharge would attain the water quality criterion for pH since GWA has not proposed a change in treatment level that would affect effluent pH levels.
-Review of DMR data from August 2005 to March 2008 show that levels of pH in the effluent were within the pH range of 6.5 and 8.5.
+In addition to review of receiving water monitoring data for pH, EPA also reviewed DMR data to determine whether the proposed discharge would attain the water quality criterion for pH since GWA has not proposed a change in treatment level that would affect effluent pH levels.
+Review of DMR data from August 2005 to June 2009 show that levels of pH in the effluent were within the pH range of 6.5 and 8.5.
 The minimum pH value reported was 6.75 and the maximum pH value was 8.42.
 Therefore, despite observed current outfall pH exceedances, EPA predicts that the proposed outfall will achieve greater dilution through the new outfall and will likely attain the water quality criterion for pH at and beyond the ZID.
 In addition, because effluent concentrations of pH meet the water quality criterion for pH, EPA has concluded that the proposed discharge would likely attain the pH criteria at and beyond the ZID.